orelz890/InstaFoodies/README.md

 - Component: `Scraping` 📚
 - Responsibilities: Bridges the culinary divide by ingeniously integrating external recipes, inspiring creativity without leaving the app.
+- Note: Our pursuit is one of enlightenment, driven solely by the thirst for knowledge rather than the pursuit of widespread data consumption.
+In this noble endeavor, we have meticulously gathered a subset of information, deliberately chosen for educational insight.
+Our commitment to the integrity of this endeavor is steadfast, as we safeguard the origins of our acquired data, a testament to our respect for the sources that contribute to the enrichment of understanding.

 ### Business account and payment